-Italy's interim prime minister Mario Monti announced the country's new government Wednesday.
+Italy's interim prime minister Mario Monti unveiled the country's new government Wednesday, Reuters reported.

 Commentators say the cabinet is made up of respected experts and academics rather than politicians, in a bid to reassure markets that Italy will stick to its pledges to make difficult financial reforms.

 Monti himself, a former European Central Bank economist, will take over the finance ministry, reported the New York Times.

 Antonio Catricala, the current head of Italy's anti-trust regulator, becomes his deputy prime minister.

 Other key appointments include:

 the chief executive of Italy's biggest retail bank Intesa SanPaolo, Corrado Passera, as Minister of Infrastructure and Economic Development;